 The Nature Museum

-The Heart Lake Nature Museum makes a great introduction to the natural world of the Adirondack High Peaks, for kids and adults alike.
+The Heart Lake Nature Museum makes a great introduction to the natural world of the Adirondack High Peaks for kids and adults alike.
 An ADK naturalist is always on hand to answer questions and foster your curiosity.
-Check out the interactive exhibits, check out the touch table or simply browse through field guides.
-Museum is open Wednesday-Sunday from 9 a.m. to 5 p.m.
+Check out the interactive exhibits, check out the touch table, or simply browse through field guides.
+The museum is open Wednesday-Sunday from 9 a.m. to 5 p.m.

 From 10 a.m. to 4 p.m.
 Wednesday-Sunday, an ADK naturalist will be atop Mt Jo to answer questions and enhance your experience from one of the best hikes in the Adirondacks.